golanlevin/ExperimentalCapture/docs/low_budget_excap.md

 Kisch was widely regarded as one of the most outstanding journalists of the twentieth century.
 He is credited with defining reportage as a form of literary art in which accuracy of observation and fidelity to facts combine with creative narrative.

-## A Re-Orientation
+## A Different Orientation

-This presentation reflects a re-orientation in our semester.
-We are:
+This presentation reflects an orientation in which we:

-* de-centering exotic or 'high' technologies, in favor of an emphasis on resourcefulness with limited means; and
+* de-center exotic or 'high' technologies, in favor of an emphasis on resourcefulness with limited means; and
-* undergoing a shift: from objectivity to subjectivity, and from exteriority to interiority (centered in the uniqueness of your experience).
+* undergo a shift: from objectivity to subjectivity, and from exteriority to interiority (centered in the uniqueness of your experience).

 In short: Using the materials we have at hand, to get at more personal truths.

 ---